bwimpsett/CloudBunny/README.md

 # Usage

-By default the tool searches on all search engines (you can set this up by arguments), but you need to put the credentials as stated above.
-After you have loaded the credentials and installed the requirements, execute:
+After you have loaded your credentials and installed the requirements, execute:

 <pre>
 $ python cloudbunny.py -u securityattack.com.br
 </pre>

-<i>Note: defaults are search with all 3 search engines.
+<i>Note: defaults are: search with all three search engines,
+perform both a certificate and title search with Censys, and limit Censys certificate results to 10.
-For Censys certificate searches, to result are limited to 10 by default.
-This can be altered via a command line switch.
+This can be altered via command line switchrd.
 See below.</i>

 To search with just Shodan.io: